 Are you looking for things to do in Playa del Carmen, Mexico?
 Well, this post has you covered.

-Over the past 10 years we’ve spent months in and around Playa del Carmen and its surrounding area, the Mayan Riviera.
+Over the past 10 years we’ve spent months in and around Playa del Carmen and the surrounding Mayan Riviera.
 In fact, some of the first posts on this blog, way back in 2009, were about the first few months we spent hanging at the beach in Playa del Carmen and checking out the nearby towns.

 With quick access to Cancun, Cozumel, Akumal and Tulum there’s just so much to see and do around Playa del Carmen that we’ve even looked into buying a condo down there more than once.